Roger Yates: Vegan Ireland, Animal Education Outreach, Animal Rights Month

 Yates is a co-founder and the Press Officer of Vegan Ireland: The Vegan Society of Ireland and a representative of Animal Education Outreach, which gives talks about animal use and treatment to Irish schools and colleges.
-2010 has been a busy media year for Vegan Ireland, with Yates taking part in numerous events, conferences, meetings and media interviews on their behalf.
-While working on his Ph.D at the University of Wales, Yates began public events called Animal Rights Month; for example "Animal Rights November" in 2000.
+2010 was a busy media year for Vegan Ireland, with Yates taking part in numerous events, conferences, meetings and media interviews on their behalf.

+While working on his Ph.D. at the University of Wales, Yates began public events called Animal Rights Month; for example "Animal Rights November" in 2000.
 He has continued such events in Ireland, organising "Animal Rights July" in 2009 and "Animal Rights November" in 2010.
 The latter features professors Gary L. Francione and Robert Garner discussing themes from their 2010 book, The Animal Rights Debate: Abolition or Regulation.

 The Vegan Information Project

 In 2013, Yates co-founded The Vegan Information Project (VIP), which describes itself as, "Intersectional Vegan Education Unchained.
 Street & public events: stalls, pay-to-view, workshops and lectures.
 School talks.
 Media."
 In a radio interview, Yates said that he have left Vegan Ireland because he had a different vision of the future of the vegan movement.

-The VIP held a 16-week residency in Temple Bar, Dublin, a well-known tourist destination, which ended as World Vegan Month 2013 began in November.
+The VIP held a 16-week residency in Temple Bar, Dublin, which ended as World Vegan Month 2013 began in November.
 The group ran a weekly "mini-course" on social movements, from November 2013 to May 2014, which featured weekly lectures, workshops, film shows, and seminars.

 There are several "new" features to VIP's advocacy, from its "mould breaking" stalls, to its pro-intersectional vision of veganism as an-embracing liberation struggle.
 Vegan pro-intersectionality is a justice campaign that includes struggles against speciesism, racism, ableism, sexism, etc.

 The VIP publish end-of-the-year review videos, which are available on their Home page and includes videos from 2013 to 2017.
-Of 2016, they write: "Along with VEGO (Vegan Education on the Go)...VIP clocked up more than 350 hours of direct-to-the-public vegan education and produced more than 50 video diaries in 2016."
-Of 2017, they write: "We held 50 "Vegan Information Day" events in 2017, many from 10 am to 6pm, which are our extended hours in the good weather months (yes, even in Ireland, don't laugh).
-We've also continued to support VEGO's (Vegan Education on the Go) "Vegan Street" weekly outreach events, as well as attending Cork Vegfest (where we gave a brief talk on the VIP's work), Dublin Vegfest, the Irish Vegan Festival in Belfast, and Vegetarian Day, back in Dublin."